 Beetlejuice 2: Release date, cast and latest news

-Beetlejuice’s second act looks set to come to life.
+Beetlejuice's second act is coming to life.

 Beetlejuice 2 release date